SharifPoetra/thunder-java/README.md

 <br>

-# ⚠️ Currently on rewrite status, I do NOT recommend you clone it right now!
-Use the latest [releases](https://github.com/SharifPoetra/thunder-java/releases) instead. ⚠️

 # Selfhosting

 Download the latest releases [here](https://github.com/SharifPoetra/thunder-java/releases) (it should be `thunder.jar` and `config.txt.example`. `playlist_file.txt.example` is just an example for how playlists works)